The Most Beautiful Seaside Towns in America

 Jamestown, Rhode Island

 The quiet coastal town of Jamestown is located on Conanicut Island in Narragansett Bay one mile west of Newport.
 The enclave has retained much of its original charm and feels more like a rural village with farms, cows grazing on lush green pastures, and a windmill.
 Narragansett Avenue is the main shopping street.
 The town is also known for exceptional food markets serving fresh meats and locally caught seafood like cod and lobster.
 Head to the beach at Mackerel Cove, go paddleboarding at sunset, or enjoy the magical views of the sailboats moored in Narragansett Bay.
+Read about this city in Rhode Island that has the sweetest nightly ritual to cheer up sick kids in their local hospital.

 Kitty Hawk, North Carolina